E-Statements vs Paper Statements (Comparison Guide)

 In this article, we will discuss the pros and cons of both paperless and paper statement services.
 We will also discuss the potential benefits of implementing a “hybrid” statement printing and mailing system.
 By carefully examining each of the options that are currently available, you will be able to effectively make the decision that’s right for you.

-• Reducing waste and saving trees: according to the United States Postal Service (USPS), Americans sent more than 146 billion pieces of mail through the post office in the year 2018 alone.
+According to the United States Postal Service (USPS), Americans sent more than 146 billion pieces of mail through the post office in the year 2018 alone.
 The Washington Post further elaborated upon this figure and discovered that this amounts to more than 41 pounds of mail per person.
 As you would probably expect, many people consider this figure to be astonishingly wasteful, especially considering the digital nature of modern society.
 Although, in 2012, more than 65% of paper in the U.S. was recycled and is the nation’s most recycled product.
-This makes both e-statements and paper printing & mailing solutions great options.
+This makes both e-statements and paper printing & mailing solutions great options for reducing waste.

 While paper statements still have their share of benefits (mentioned below), it is clear why the massive 146 billion figure cited earlier is slowly decreasing over time.